- What people don’t know about motorbikes

 Overall: We Recommend A MAXIMUM 15kg of luggage

-Choosing the correct motorbike is important for the enjoyment for the journey across Vietnam.
+Choosing the correct motorbike is important for enjoying the journey across Vietnam.
 Your luggage load is likely to impact your decision on the motorbike model.
-Larger capacity motorbikes such as the Honda CB 500x can cater to heavier loads without performance being massively impacted.
+Larger capacity motorbikes such as the Honda CB 500x can cater to heavier loads without massively impacting performance.

-Tigit has a service where it is possible to send a bag from one office to another for $15 per bag.
-If you are traveling other countries, then remove all the gear not needed for the motorbike and send it to your finishing destination.
+Tigit has a service where it is possible to send a bag from one office to another for $15-20 per bag.

 Example gear for a long journey